Abhithakur7080/your-video/Readme.md

 1. `Register:` using all previous setting use post method user completed successfully.
 2. `Login:` using all previous setting use post method to user logged in successfully and also i created a generated access and refresh token send to user.
 3. `Logout:` Also logout a user handled by server side so make verify cookie from body or header and check using `jsonwebtoken` and find user in database and send the user as an empty object.
+4. `Refresh/Access-Token:` using refresh token and access token got initially when register and login but when logged out access token flushed and refresh token used to some limited time if expired then again generate a refresh token for same limited time and access token given when user logged in.